When your Malamute stops eating, it can be quite concerning. You don’t know whether he’s just fussy, or if there’s something wrong.

 Wet dog food mixed in with the kibble will certainly get your Malamute eating his meals.

-Be sure to check calories and don’t add too much wet dog food.
-It’s very rich and if too much is consumed, it may have undesirable results (like explosive diarrhea)
+Be sure to check calories and avoid adding a lot of wet dog food.
+It’s very rich, and if too much is consumed, it can result in long term weight gain and even diarrhea.

 6. Start a rotation diet